-Significant impact criteria Project impact Disrupt the breeding cycle of an important population No. No individuals have been recorded within the Disturbance Footprint or Study Area.
-Pre-clearance surveys will be undertaken within suitable habitat prior to survey, and populations avoided via micro-siting and the pre-clearance survey constraints protocol will be enacted.
-As such, no individuals are proposed to be removed.
-The Project will not create conditions that reduce seed viability or limit dispersal of seed.
-Therefore, the Project is unlikely to disrupt the breeding cycle of the species.
-Modify, destroy, remove of isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline No. No individuals have been recorded within the Disturbance Footprint or Study Area, as such, no individuals are proposed to be removed.
-Pre-clearance surveys will be undertaken within suitable habitat prior to survey, and populations avoided via micro-siting and the pre-clearance survey constraints protocol will be enacted.
+Significant impact criteria Project impact During progressive habitat clearing, additional pre-clearance surveys will be conducted for the species where required by the Project's Preliminary Vegetation Management Plan (VMP) (Attachment F of the Preliminary Documentation) (e.g., within 12 months prior to clearing).
+Should the species be recorded during future surveys, micro-siting will be undertaken to avoid all impacts to the species and the pre-clearance survey constraints protocol will be enacted in accordance with the Project's Preliminary Vegetation Management Plan (VMP) (Attachment F of the Preliminary Documentation).
 Retained habitat will not be subject to further degradation as altered fire regimes, dust and weed incursion will be actively monitored or managed as required through Project management plans.
-Given the species has not been detected in the Disturbance Footprint, and that micro-siting will avoid any populations which do exist, the Project is unlikely to modify, destroy, remove of isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline.
-Result in invasive species that are harmful to a vulnerable species becoming established in the vulnerable species' habitat No. Weeds incursion is a potential threat to Samadera bidwillii , particularly due to inappropriate fire regimes.
-Weeds were recorded throughout the Disturbance Footprint in varying degrees of severity.
-There is an inherent risk of weed dispersal with any infrastructure project.
+Complete avoidance of this species known population is expected by relocating Project infrastructure via the micrositing process.
+Therefore, the Project is unlikely to modify, destroy, remove of isolate or decrease the availability or quality of habitat to the extent that the species is likely to decline.
+Result in invasive species No. that are harmful to a vulnerable species becoming established in the vulnerable species' Weed incursion is a potential threat to Samadera bidwillii , particularly due to inappropriate fire regimes.
+Weeds were recorded throughout the Disturbance Footprint in varying degrees of severity. habitat There is an inherent risk of weed dispersal with any infrastructure project.
 The Project will follow best practice construction and operational methods, such as the implementation of a Weed Management Plan to prevent the spread of weeds.
-Introduce disease that may cause the species to decline No. Disease is not an identified threat to Samadera bidwillii .
+Particular emphasis on weed and pest management will be applied to the areas directly adjacent to the known population of the species within the Development Corridor.
+Introduce disease that No. may cause the species to decline Disease is not an identified threat to Samadera bidwillii .
 The Project will follow best practice construction and operational methods to prevent the spread of disease throughout the life of the Project.
 Therefore, it is unlikely that the Project will result in the introduction of a disease that may cause the species decline.
-Interfere substantially with the recovery of the species.
-No. No individuals have been recorded within the Disturbance Footprint or Study Area, therefore, no individuals are proposed to be removed.
-Despite this, habitat modelling has conservatively mapped 347.9 ha of potential habitat, although this figure is likely to reduce during the detailed design phase.
-Indirect impacts will be managed through implementation of the Project management plans.
+Interfere substantially No. with the recovery of the species.
+This species is known from the Study Area, existing as a patch of approximately 100 individuals across an area of 0.03 ha.
+This population occurs within the Development Corridor and will be avoided entirely via the micrositing process.
+Project infrastructure will be relocated to an alternate location within the Development Corridor and avoid the population by a minimum of 25 m (Department of the Environment 2023), avoiding both direct and indirect impacts to the species.
+Despite this, habitat modelling has conservatively mapped 347.8 ha of potential habitat, although this figure is likely to reduce during the detailed design phase.
+Following extensive field survey within potential habitat for this species, no additional populations were recorded and as such, impacts to these areas are unlikely to interfere with an additional population.
+Additional pre-clearance surveys will be undertaken within mapped potential habitat for the species and in the event that an additional population is identified, complete avoidance via micro-siting will occur and the pre-clearance survey constraints protocol will be enacted in accordance with the Project's (VMP) (Attachment F of the Preliminary Documentation).

+Significant impact criteria Project impact Indirect impacts will be managed through implementation of the Project management plans.
 As such, impacts from the Project are unlikely to interfere with the recovery of the species given the lack of known populations and with the implementation of the proposed mitigation measures.